 At Sophie Allport, we love all things animals, exploring the countryside and getting well and truly immersed around nature, as you can tell by most of our collections.
 We know just as much as any dog owner does, that horrible feeling when you drop off your furry friend to a family member while heading off for a week or two on a well-deserved holiday.
 Are you looking to take your pet on a dog-friendly holiday?
-Forest Holidays have a range of pet-friendly cabins for you to choose from, with destinations located all around the country.
+Forest Holidays have a range of family and pet-friendly hot tub cabins for you to choose from, with destinations located all around the country.

 Some dogs love a long car journey and will happily watch out the window with their tails wagging, but some become stressed out and much prefer to be running around or chasing a ball.
 Before booking your stay, think about how far you can realistically travel with your dog in the car or on a train.
 If you do plan to travel quite a distance, remember to stop for toilet breaks (and I'm not talking for yourself), your four-legged friend will need to pee, some fresh air, a chance to stretch their legs and have plenty to drink, (especially if it's a warm day or you have the heating on in the car).